iamd3vil/blobasaur/README.md

 - `num_shards` (usize, required): The number of shards to distribute data across.
 Must be greater than 0.
 - `storage_compression` (bool, optional): If `true`, enables compression for data at rest.
 (Default: `false` if not specified)
 - `output_compression` (bool, optional): If `true`, enables compression for HTTP responses.
 (Default: `false` if not specified)
-- `async_write` (bool, optional): If `true`, enables asynchronous write operations where the API responds immediately after queueing the operation instead of waiting for database completion.
+- `async_write` (bool, optional): If `true`, enables asynchronous write operations where the server responds immediately after queueing the operation instead of waiting for database completion.
 (Default: `false` if not specified)
 - `batch_size` (usize, optional): Maximum number of operations to batch together in a single database transaction.
 Set to 1 to disable batching.
 Higher values improve throughput but increase latency.
 (Default: `1`)
 - `batch_timeout_ms` (u64, optional): Maximum time in milliseconds to wait for additional operations before processing a batch.
 Only relevant when `batch_size > 1`.
 (Default: `0`)